Ten years on, where is the euro headed?

 The EU's economic and political future and the new Treaty

-The EESC considers the establishment of the euro and Economic and Monetary Union (EMU) to be the most significant milestone in Europe's development.
-However, when the international economic and financial crisis struck, washing over the EU, it set alarm bells ringing and exposed the structural limitations and contradictions in EMU, depriving the euro of its propensity to attract.
-It was initially thought that all it would take to make EMU work was a set of "accountancy" rules such as the stability pact, whereas the problem was not technical but economic and political.
+When the international economic and financial crisis struck it exposed the structural limitations and contradictions in EMU, depriving the euro of its propensity to attract.
+It was thought that all it would take to make EMU work was a set of "accountancy" rules, whereas the problem was not technical but economic and political.

-The EESC recognises the importance of stability.
-Yet stability must concern not only prices or financial institutions but also politics and social conditions.
-The EESC is convinced that austerity cannot be sustained politically for long: the line has already been crossed in some countries.
+The EESC recognises the importance of stability, but stability must not only concern prices or financial institutions, but also politics and social conditions.

-This is why the EESC believes that a single currency will be unsustainable unless we achieve convergence between the economic capacities of the euro area countries and improve overall competitiveness, objectives which require economic as well as political commitment.
-We therefore need to make a qualitative leap, bringing together not only the currency and the economy, but politics, sovereignty, people and the capacity for dialogue between European peoples.
-We need more political integration and less dirigisme and a social market economy to spread growth and employment and to restore perceptions of the euro as an advantage.
+The EESC believes that a single currency will be unsustainable unless we achieve convergence between the economic capacities of the euro area countries and improve overall competitiveness, objectives which require economic as well as political commitment.

 The Treaty on Stability, Coordination and Governance stresses stability without proposing joint financial instruments for recovery and employment.
 Europe instead needs to go back to generating wealth in order to redistribute it fairly.

 Briefly, these are the four recommendations for completing the euro framework:

 EU economic governance to promote growth, including via financial investments through bonds attracting excessive global savings; a common budget for the euro area; reducing economic asymmetries between the euro countries;